morgen-peschke/trans-factsheet/README.md

       pejorative term but not occurring before 1440."_
 * [Newman 15](https://aeon.co/essays/whatever-happened-to-the-noble-art-of-the-manly-weep)
-    * **It used to be considered manly to cry** - not just in one place at one time, but in multiple societies at different points in history
+    * **It used to be considered manly to cry** - not just in one place at one time, but in multiple societies at different points in history.
-    * _Note: Non-academic and non-expert, but still useful_
+    * _Note: Non-academic and non-expert, but still useful._
 * [Oláh et al. 14](http://www.familiesandsocieties.eu/wp-content/uploads/2014/12/WP11OlahEtAl2014.pdf)
     * Gendered behaviours and associated responsibilities have seen some changes even in recent times.
 For example:
         * Women have consistently become more involved in working for money and bringing income home (pg 11)